rwebaz/Carbon-Free-Footprint-Project/docs/pages/Markdown-Tips.md

 ## Triple Backticks

-Rule.
-Triple Back-ticks in GFM will create an multi-line 'Fenced' code block.
+**Rule**.
+Triple Back-ticks ```.`.`.`.``` in GFM will create an multi-line, or "Fenced" code block.

-Note.
-After the first set of triple backticks ` ``` ` place a language qualifier ie.) html, as follows:
+Always remember to place a language qualifier `html` after the first set of triple backticks when highlighting a multi-line block of code in a `(.md)` page.

-` ```html`

-Por ejemplo, here is a block of Html
+Por ejemplo, here is a block of Html that has a set of Triple Back-ticks starting the lines both above and below the code block.

 ```html
 <h1>Title</h2>
 <p>Lots of code in here ...</p>
 <span>Footer text</span>
 ```

+**Note**.
+The language qualifier `html` has been appended to the first line of Triple Back-ticks immediately 'above' the code block.

+Also, similar to the `(.md)` requirement that a blank line follow a Subtitle, the immediately 'below' set of Triple Back-ticks requires a blank line following, as well.

 ## Snippet Insertion